microsoft/qlib/examples/benchmarks/README.md

 # Benchmarks Performance
+This page lists a batch of methods designed for alpha seeking.
+Each method tries to give scores/predictions for all stocks each day(e.g. forecasting the future excess return of stocks).
+The scores/predictions of the models will be used as the mined alpha.
+Investing in stocks with higher scores is expected to yield more profit.

+The alpha is evaluated in two ways.
+1. The correlation between the alpha and future return.
+1. Constructing portfolio based on the alpha and evaluating the final total return.

 Here are the results of each benchmark model running on Qlib's `Alpha360` and `Alpha158` dataset with China's A shared-stock & CSI300 data respectively.
 The values of each metric are the mean and std calculated based on 20 runs with different random seeds.